 Subject to provisions of the scheme, governing bodies of schools may spend budget shares as they think fit for any purposes of their school.
 They may also spend budget shares on any additional purposes prescribed by the Secretary of State in regulations made under s.50 of the Act.
-(Section 50 has been amended to provide that amounts spent by a governing body on providing community facilities or services under section 27 of the Education Act 2002 are treated as if they were amounts spent for the purposes of the school).
+(Section 50 has been amended to provide that amounts spent by a governing body on providing community facilities or services under section 27 of the Education

+Act 2002 are treated as if they were amounts spent for the purposes of the school).

 An authority may suspend a school's right to a delegated budget if the provisions of the school financing scheme (or rules applied by the scheme) have been substantially or persistently breached, or if the budget share has not been managed satisfactorily.
 A school's right to a delegated budget share may also be suspended for other reasons (schedule 17 of the Act).
-There is a right of appeal to the Secretary of State.
-A school's right to a delegated budget share may also be suspended for other reasons (s.17 of the SSAF Act 1998), but in that case there is no right of appeal.

 Each authority is obliged to publish each year a statement setting out details of its planned Schools Budget and other expenditure on children's services, showing the amounts to be centrally retained and funding delegated to schools.
-After each financial year the authority must publish a statement showing outturn expenditure at both central level and for each school, and the balances held in respect of each school.
-Information in either statement may be collated and published by the Secretary of State.
+After each financial year the authority must publish a statement showing outturn expenditure.

-The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State, but each school must receive a copy of each year's budget and out-turn statements so far as they relate to that school or central expenditure.
+The detailed publication requirements for financial statements are set out in directions issued by the Secretary of State.
+A copy of each year's budget and outturn statement should be made easily accessible to all schools.